 I first heard about Jetty Island from a friend who grew up visiting this sandy Puget Sound oasis while growing up in the Pacific Northwest.
-Intrigued by this promise of a soft sandy beach with shallow, warm waters – a contrast from typical Puget Sound beaches of the Seattle area- I immediately wanted to go.
+Intrigued by this promise of a soft sandy beach with shallow, warm waters – a contrast from typical pacific northwest beaches of the Seattle area- I immediately wanted to go.

 Unfortunately, because I lived in downtown Seattle without a car at the time, it took a few years to plan and execute my first trip to Jetty Island.
 My first trip to Jetty Island – scheduled during 2020 – was canceled when the ferry that runs between downtown Everett and the dock at Jetty Island was not running because of the pandemic.
 After much debate among my friends – some of whom advocated for a DIY channel crossing with kayaks or paddle boards, and others who pitched using a private charter to get us there, we tabled the adventure for 2021.

 This post is part of my series on Seattle Day Trips